Assurant (AIZ)

 5. Revenue Growth

-Insurance companies earn revenue from three primary sources: 1) The core insurance business itself, often called underwriting and represented in the income statement as premiums 2) Income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities 3) Fees from various sources such as policy administration, annuities, or other value-added services.
-Regrettably, Assurant’s revenue grew at a tepid 5.1% compounded annual growth rate over the last five years.
-This fell short of our benchmark for the insurance sector and is a poor baseline for our analysis.
+Insurers earn revenue three ways.
+The core insurance business itself, often called underwriting and represented in the income statement as premiums earned, is one way.
+Investment income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities is the second way.
+Fees from various sources such as policy administration, annuities, or other value-added services is the third.
+Regrettably, Assurant’s revenue grew at a tepid 6% compounded annual growth rate over the last five years.
+This fell short of our benchmark for the insurance sector and is a rough starting point for our analysis.

 6. Net Premiums Earned

-Assurant’s net premiums earned has grown at a 4.7% annualized rate over the last five years, worse than the broader insurance industry and in line with its total revenue.
+Assurant’s net premiums earned has grown at a 4.8% annualized rate over the last five years, worse than the broader insurance industry and slower than its total revenue.

-When analyzing Assurant’s net premiums earned over the last two years, we can see that growth accelerated to 5.8% annually.
+When analyzing Assurant’s net premiums earned over the last two years, we can paint a similar picture as it recorded an annual growth rate of 5.7%.
 Since two-year net premiums earned grew slower than total revenue over this period, it’s implied that other line items such as investment income grew at a faster rate.
-While these supplementary streams affect the bottom line, their contribution can fluctuate.
-Some firms have been more successful and consistent in investing their float over the long term, but sharp movements in the fixed income and equity markets can play a substantial role in short-term performance.
+While these additional streams certainly contribute to the bottom line, their impact can vary.
+Some firms have shown greater success and long-term consistency in investing their float compared to peers.
+However, sharp fluctuations in the fixed income and equity markets can significantly affect short-term performance.

 7. Pre-Tax Profit Margin